 As a town with thousands of college students, you may want to choose your neighborhood wisely.
-Zillow reports the median home value to be $365,653 in late 2020.
+Zillow reports the median home value to be $399,452 in mod-2021.

 Amherst is divided in three census-designated places which include Amherst Center, the most populated, and is where all the action is with downtown Amherst and the colleges located here; North Amherst has beautiful old homes and the North Amherst Center Historic District is on the National Register of Historic Places.
 There are many housing developments in this neighborhood, along with cohousing and several large apartment buildings that house college students; South Amherst offers single-family residential developments in all price ranges along with apartment complexes and a town common area.

 What Is Special about Amherst

 With three colleges located here, there are many cultural events, exhibits, sporting events and musical performances.
 The University of Massachusetts offers many activities, concerts, and lectures which residents can attend, and it works together with the city on economic development and planning projects.

 Amherst has parks, green spaces and is bicycle friendly.
 Seen on bumper stickers and on T-shirts is the town's local saying "Only the 'h' is Silent", which refers both to the pronunciation of Amherst and to the liberal town's politically active population.

 The largest percentage of the population are college students, and winters are long and cold.